Inversion-free feedforward hysteresis control using Preisach operator: Inversion-free hysteresis control

-Two parameters $\omega_0$ and $\delta$ are characteristic for approximating the hysteresis response to a harmonic input.
+Two parameters, $\omega_0$ and $\delta$, are characteristic for approximating the hysteresis response to a harmonic input.
 Obviously, due to the phase shift characteristics of interest, the angular frequency $\omega_0$, at which the phase lag is maximal, coincides with that of the harmonic input $u(j\omega_0)$.

-The factor $\delta$ scales the bandwidth of the lagging transfer characteristics around $\omega_0$ and, thus, the phase lag.
+The factor $\delta$ scales the bandwidth of the lagging transfer characteristics around $\omega_0$ and, thus, the phase-lag itself.
 For the transfer function \eqref{eq:lag}, the phase lag is always $-\pi/2 < \angle F(j\omega) < 0$.
 And for an average phase lag $\angle F(j\omega) = - \pi/4$, which is sufficient for our qualitative analysis, the $\delta = 2.5$ can be assumed in the following.
-Substituting the approximation \eqref{eq:outharmonic}, instead of $\hat{f}(\cdot)$, into the closed control loop (in Fig. \ref{fig:control}) one obtains
+Substituting the approximation \eqref{eq:outharmonic} instead of $\hat{f}(\cdot)$ into the closed control loop from Fig. \ref{fig:control}, one obtains